-The PX-Q504 Flashpistol® leak detection set is state of the art in precision fiber optic fault location.
-This set is comprised of the patented PX-Q500 LED detection gun and a PX-Q403 tracer source.
-It is designed to find infrared radiation from firearm, rodent, or burn damage in aerial cables as well internal splice enclosure fiber faults.
+The PX-Q550 Flashpistol® aerial leak detection probe is state of the art in precision fiber optic fault location.\ It is designed to find infrared radiation from firearm, rodent, or burn damage in aerial cables as well internal splice enclosure fiber faults.
 While an OTDR can find approximate distance to a problem, pinpointing problems in the real world is more often about luck, intuition, or trial and error.

-The PX-Q504 can also be used to pinpoint faults inside a splice enclosure or hub using interchangeable heads.
+The patented PX-Q550 can locate aerial cable faults from ground level or a single bucket location.
+It can also be used to pinpoint faults inside a splice enclosure or hub using interchangeable heads.
 To use the Flashpistol® probe, simply squeeze and hold the trigger and sweep over a suspect area.